-Teaching Practice-Art Educ
+CUTM 438 Teaching Practice-Art Educ Credit Hours: 3

-This Syllabus is offered to all student teachers at the College of Education with the aim of helping them apply basic teaching skills, developing their characteristics, professional efficiencies and acquiring positive attitudes towards the teaching profession through living the educational process.
+This Syllabus is offered to all students teachers at the college of Education with the aim of helping them apply basic teaching skills, developing their characteristics professional efficiencies and acquiring positive attitudes. towards the teaching profession through living the Educational process.

-CUTM 337 AND (CUTM 338 OR CUTM 336) AND FEDU 400 Concurrent AND PSYC 216 AND MTHL 220 AND INST 225 AND FEDU 211
+CUTM 337 AND (CUTM 338 OR CUTM 336) AND FEDU 211 AND FEDU 400 AND INST 225 AND PSYC 216 AND MTHI 220